Medical Dictionary

 What are the symptoms of HPV infections?

 If a high-risk HPV infection lasts for many years and causes cell changes, you may have symptoms.
 You may also have symptoms if those cell changes develop into cancer.
-Which symptoms you have depends on which part of the body is affected.
+Which symptoms you have depends on which part of your body is affected.

 How are HPV infections diagnosed?